As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 The Shield TV is set to automatically download and update itself by default.
 However, you will get a notification when it has been updated.

-But, if you want to check to see if your software is up-to-date, then head to the Settings menu.
-From there, click on About, followed by System updates.
+But, if you want to check to see if your software is up-to-date, head to the Settings menu.
+From there, click on About, followed by System Updates.

-In that menu, your Shield will check to see if there are any software updates available.
+In that menu, your Shield will check to see if any software updates are available.
 If there are, you can start the download and install them immediately or overnight during the off hours.

 If you don’t have your Shield TV set to update automatically, you should check every few weeks to see if there’s a patch available that you may have missed.